belloaminu234/hallucination-detector-eval/README.md

 # hallucination-detector-eval

-A specialized evaluator that scans agent output (code, API calls, prose) for references to API endpoints, parameters, and ID strings, and flags any that don't actually exist in a supplied ground-truth API spec — a common and hard-to-catch failure mode where an LLM confidently invents a plausible-looking `/v2/users/{id}/deactivate` endpoint, a `discount_code` parameter, or an object ID that was never returned by anything.
+A specialized evaluator that scans agent output (code, API calls, prose) for references to API endpoints, parameters, and ID strings, and flags any that don't actually exist in a supplied ground-truth API spec.
+A common and hard-to-catch failure mode where an LLM confidently invents a plausible-looking `/v2/users/{id}/deactivate` endpoint, a `discount_code` parameter, or an object ID that was never returned by anything.
 Built entirely on the Python standard library.

 ## What it does